jmangt/test-driven-puppet/the_users_module.md

 Create a new `users` module using the `puppet module generate myorg-users`.

-We use the `myorg` prefix as a way to declare who's user module this is.
+We use the `myorg` prefix as a way to declare who owns this module.
 This is required by the Forge in order to distinguish between two modules with the same name.
 For example: `bob-apache` and `mike-apache`.

 Check your options by passing the `--help` flag.